RicoNoSuave/CSU_Senior_Project/docs/Prometheus Full Documentation.md

 5. Press the Settings button in the top left of the application.
 Note that it is shaped like a wrench.
 Select a country of your choice.
 Now click "Top Headlines" and select a topic of your choice.
 Lastly, input a search of your choice.
 How satisfied are you with your ability to find news articles that you want?

 6. Press the Settings button again.
 Cycle through font sizes.
-Then toggle the night mode button.
+Then toggle the dark mode button.
 How satisfied are you with your ability to manipulate how you see the news?

 7. Now that you've experienced all the settings of the Prometheus application, how satisfied are you with the button layout?